ajakaja/ajakaja.github.io/about.md

 ---
 layout: article
-title: about
+title: about this
 ---

-### about this:

-Hi, I'm Alex.
-I like to write articles about math and physics and sometimes programming.
-I started doing this because it's the only way I can remember anything: I need to convert things into a form I find intuitive to understand it, and I need to write the intuitions down to remember them later.
-These articles are mostly things I wish I had come across myself so that I would not have had to study them for so long, so I've put them online in case anyone else is looking for the same thing.
+Hi, I like to write articles about math and physics on the internet.

+Most of what's on here is my own weird perspectives on standard material that you probably won't find anywhere else.
+I write these because I find a lot of standard material to be philosophically unsatisfying, and I accumulate these big piles of half-baked thoughts and speculations as I'm learning them.
+They were driving me crazy until I started writing them down in a public place.
+I don't know why it helps, but it does.
+Even though it's kind of embarrassing at the same time.
-I am not a mathematician or physicist, just a guy who likes math.
-Please double-check anything I write instead of believing it.
-My brain seems to only be able to do things intuitively, not rigorously, so I put these things up and just hope they're right.

-I know that's kind of silly, and I'm kinda embarrassed about it.
-But I figure, there's nothing wrong with trying to find better explanations for things, and if it all seems dangerously unrigorous or confused or just wrong, sorry, I did my best.
-But please do let me know so I can fix it up.
+Everything I write here could easily be wrong---I am not a professional mathematician or physicist, I'm just a guy who likes math, and my brain seems to be only able to do things intuitively, not rigorously.
+So please take anything you read on here with a grain of salt.
+If something seems dangerously unrigorous or confused or just wrong, sorry, I did my best.
+But please do let me know so I can fix it up also.

-### About me:
+**About me:**

+I'm Alex.
 I live in Durham, North Carolina.
 I used to live in Seattle, where I worked as a software engineer at Amazon and Dropbox.
-I wasn't especially happy at either but there were good parts too.
-But during Covid Seattle got too depressing so I left and moved back near home.
+I wasn't especially happy at either because it wasn't what I wanted to be doing, but there were good parts too.
+During Covid it got too depressing to be in Seattle so I left and moved back near home.
 For the time being I guess my hobby is writing essays about math.

 If for some reason you want to contact me, please do, I'd appreciate it.
 I'm at <alex.kritchevsky@gmail.com>.
-I also have a Twitter account that I don't really use but feel free to message me there also: [@ajkish](https://twitter.com/ajkish).
+I also have a Twitter account that I don't really use but feel free to do things there also: [@ajkish](https://twitter.com/ajkish).